-Take a closer look at how to make some side cash using one (or some) of the supplemental income ideas mentioned.
+Take a closer look at how to make some cash in hand jobs using one (or some) of the supplemental income ideas mentioned.

 Stock photography is popular today as more websites need high-quality images.
 If you have a photo collection from your travels or enjoy nature photography, you can sign up with websites such as Shutterstock and 500px Prime to sell them.